 The Horticulture Group was formed to increase members' knowledge and enjoyment of growing and using plants in the landscape and home.
 Programs of the Horticulture Study Group are educational to give more in-depth knowledge of various horticulture topics and to have fun sharing our common interest in plants.

-This past year, the Horticulture Group sponsors the October general meeting, when the inspiring Brie Gluvna Arthur spoke about her book, The Foodscaping Revolution with a follow up activity where members made there own edible winter veggie containers.
+This past year, the Horticulture Group sponsored the October general meeting, when the inspiring Brie Gluvna Arthur spoke about her book, The Foodscaping Revolution with a follow up activity where members made there own edible winter veggie containers.
 Other programs for the year included potting plants for the spring plant sale, making troughs out of styrofoam fish boxes, hosting a Master Gardener pruning demonstration, and a walk through the JCRA Winter Garden.
 In April we visited two outstanding plantsmen, one who specializes in succulents and the other in hostas.
-Our final activity of the year will be tours of three outstanding member gardens.
+We finished the year with tours of three members' outstanding gardens